nathanho27/Yelp-BI/README.md

 ## Next Steps

 - Build and finalize Power BI dashboards using KPI and ML outputs
+- Built the first page but may rebuild.

 ---